jesstytam/specieshindex/README.md

 `specieshindex` is a package that aims to gauge scientific influence of different species mainly using the *h*-index.

-*Synonyms are currently being added to the Fetch & Count functions, they may or may not work depending on your query.*

 ## Installation

 To get this package to work, make sure you have the following packages